-Just remember that many great calligraphers are left-handed.
-I was taught for a week by one of the best-known today, Gaynor Goffe.
+Yet many successful calligraphers are left-handed.
+I was taught a course in italics by one of the best-known today, Gaynor Goffe.
+Others are linked below.

 (Scroll to the bottom of the page for left-handed shops in the US and UK.)

-The basic set-up with regular (right-handed) calligraphy in the Western world is this: you move a broad, inked nib end over the page so it leaves behind a trail of ink that comes out variously thick and thin as it changes direction.
+The basic set-up with calligraphy in the Western world is this: you draw a broad, inked nib end over the page so it leaves behind a trail of ink that comes out variously thick and thin as the nib changes direction.

 The nib is flexible and slit, and it is kept pointing upwards and to the left so that its thinnest lines run bottom left to top right (slanting upwards as you read forward), and its thick lines run top left to bottom right (slanting downwards).

 Even formal Uncial, for which the nib-end is held very nearly horizontal, and Rustic Caps, for which it's held close to vertical, conform to this basic alignment.
-This is essentially a function of the tools, because it feels comfortable and natural for a right-hander to hold a quill pen at roughly forty-five degrees from the horizontal.
+This is essentially a function of the tools used by a right-handed majority, because it feels comfortable and natural for a right-hander to hold a quill pen at roughly forty-five degrees from the horizontal.

-[Side-note: quill pens for right-handers are made from feathers dropped from the LEFT wing of the bird, because the curve is more comfortable to the hand.
-If you're a left-hander, look for feathers from the right wing; they'll fit your hand better.
-I have no idea what was done in the Middle Ages with all the right-wing feathers.
-Maybe they just provided 'second-best' pens for right-handers.]
+[Side-note: the ideal quill pens for right-handers are made from feathers dropped from the LEFT wing of the bird, because the curve is more comfortable to the hand.
+If you're a left-hander, look for feathers from the RIGHT wing.
+Bonus: as all geese have two wings but left-handed calligraphers are rarer than right-handed, left-handers have a bigger choice of ideal feathers.]

-Returning to the way Western right-handers use calligraphy pens.
-In addition to holding the pen at roughly 45 degrees, the right-hander naturally enough pulls the hand across the page and body from left to right, drawing the nib likewise across the page from left to right, and bringing ink smoothly with it.
+In addition to holding the pen at roughly 45 degrees, the right-hander pulls the hand across the page and body from left to right, drawing the nib likewise across the page from left to right, and bringing ink smoothly with it.

-A quill pen cannot in fact be pushed easily without catching, bending and sputtering.
-In the same way, a metal nib (made to imitate a quill pen) tends to dig into the paper when pushed, resulting in sputs and blobs.
+A quill pen cannot be pushed easily without catching, bending and sputtering.
+In the same way, a metal nib made to imitate a quill pen tends to dig into the paper when pushed, resulting in spatters and blobs.
+Equally, a chisel-ended brush does not push well.
 This is why letterforms based on a circle are formed using two strokes, so the nib is never pushed.

-First difficulty: left-handed calligraphers undertaking to write standard Western scripts always, inevitably, find themselves pushing the pen across the page from left to right, instead of pulling it.
+First difficulty: left-handed calligraphers undertaking to write standard Western scripts with their hand in a natural, comfortable position find themselves pushing the pen across the page from left to right, instead of pulling it.